Grant-Greer/Shortly-/README.md

 # Shortly

 A simple web application that allows you to shorten any valid URL.
 The app integrates with the shortcode API and provides a user-friendly interface.
-This project was built with React, TypeScript, Vite + SWC.
+This project was built with Astro, React, TypeScript, Vite + SWC.

 ## Features